Sebastian-ehrig/BTC_investment_decision_indicator/README.md

 ## Usage Note

 This script was developed solely for personal investment decision-making.
-If you're interested in utilizing it for your own purposes, feel free to make an offer.
+If you're interested in utilizing it for your own purposes, feel free to get in touch.

 ## Contributors